6 reasons for delayed treatment of Lyme disease

-Patients with recurrent Lyme disease and Lyme encephalopathy have waited an average of 2 years before receiving treatment, according to several studies.
-[1,2] This delay can have life-long repercussions.
+Patients with recurrent Lyme disease and Lyme encephalopathy have waited an average of 2 years before receiving treatment, [1,2] This delay can have life-long repercussions.
 Once the Borrelia burgdorferi (Bb) infection disseminates, symptoms can become more problematic and treatment more difficult.

 There has been limited published information about the reasons for such delays.
 Now, a small study takes a look.
 Hirsch and colleagues conducted in-depth telephone interviews with 26 Lyme disease patients treated at Geisinger, an integrated health system in Pennsylvania and New Jersey.
 The objective was to identify obstacles to diagnosis or treatment of Lyme disease.

 The study found several reasons for such delays.
 Many of which are preventable and could be addressed in educational campaigns targeting both the public and medical community, writes Hirsch.